 If you cannot afford to pay the VAT due on time you should contact HMRC as soon as possible to request a ‘time to pay’ arrangement.
 If a time to pay is agreed by HMRC and the business sticks to the plan, no late payment penalties will be charged but interest will still be accrued.

-Submitting the VAT return on time, regardless of payment, will avoid the new late filing points and potential penalties.
+Submitting the VAT return on time, regardless of payment, will avoid the late filing penalty points (see factsheet for more details) and potential penalties.

 Further details explaining how HMRC intend to administer the new penalties and interest can be found in our VAT penalties factsheet.